 However, you will notice that most of the results on the SERP are leading to the respective homepages of the website – which is not a good practice, UNLESS the homepage has been designed as a landing page in itself.

-Any good marketer will tell you that a well designed landing page is one of the keys to your internet marketing campaign.
+Any good web designer in Singapore will tell you that a well-designed landing page is one of the keys to your internet marketing campaign.

 A landing page should be:

 - Have a well defined and easily understandable message that will motivate the reader to perform a specific action – buy your product, subscribe to your service, or opt in to your email list.